 The view from the outside is also pretty.
 From this angle, you mostly see the reflection of the outside, but the baubles at the top are more visible.

-Stencilling windows is a great way to decorate for the holidays when your space is limited for displaying and storing seasonal decor.
-When it’s time to take all the holiday decor down, the stenciling can easily be scraped off with a razor blade.
+Stenciling windows is a great way to decorate for the holidays when your space is limited for displaying and storing seasonal decor.
+When taking all the holiday decor down, the stenciling can easily be scraped off with a razor blade.

 I might remove the baubles after Christmas but keep the snowflakes up for the rest of the winter.
 They are so pretty!

 The tree and the lights were already magical, but the stenciling added a little extra layer of coziness that is always welcome during winter.